jpbriem/master_thesis/README.md

     - `n_generate_sample`: Specify the number of thoughts to be sampled at each reasoning step.
     - `n_evaluate_sample`: Set the number of evaluations per thought.
     - `n_select_sample`: Define the number of most-promising thoughts to be explored further.
-4. If you want to run only on a subset, change the directory in tree-of-thought-llm/src/tot/data.
+4. If you want to run only on a subset, change the directory in `tree-of-thought-llm/src/tot/data`.
 For the subsets of the 1D-ARC and 2D ARC variants with different object orientations simply switch the names of the directories.
+IF you want to run on the 50 ARC subset of the original benchmark, you must add an empty directory `tree-of-thought-llm/src/tot/data/arc/evaluation`, as an empty directory can not be commited.
 5. After adjustments, reinstall the package: `pip install -e tree-of-thought-llm/.`
 6. Run `tree-of-thought-llm/run_experiments.py` and verify your experimental settings in the output prompt before AToT begins solving tasks
 7. New results are usually stored in `Testing_none_official_result/`